econnet/econ/econ-1.0.rst

 Concentrating the effort of government interaction to saves effort is up to the econs, as it is no product specific, since econs can contribute to more products.

-.. _`dd`:

-:dd: founding

-Founding a `LE`_ must not produce `LE`_/product ownership.
-Only subsequent product-relevant work produces `LE`_/product ownership.

-When founding the `LE`_ the `articles of association`_ contain

-- a description of the product the `LE`_ is for
-- the econ contract
-- the representatives
-- how members are added or removed later (only for `cooperative`_)
-- additional information as required by the government

-.. _`di`:

-:di: control

-A `LE`_ is only interface (an address)

-- for the government
-- for the market

-Contributors secure control over the `LE`_

-- by this econ contract and possibly
-- by registering as member to the `LE`_, if its `legal entity type`_ gives control to the members by default (`cooperative`_, `joint-stock company`_)

-A `joint-stock company`_ satisfies the econ values if the `articles of association`_ assure that `tributes <#dtributes>`_ are the only "stock"

-.. _`dy`:

-:dy: limited liability

-An initial `LE`_ cannot be a `limited liability`_ `LE`_,
-unless the founders forward `liable capital`_.
-`Liable capital`_ emphasize its purpose as risk capital without defining ownership.

-There is also probably no need for `limited liability`_ before actually interacting with the outside economy.

-It is better therefore to found a  `limited liability`_ `LE`_ only before selling the product,

-- by conversion from an existing `LE`_
-- by creating an additional production and marketing `LE`_ joining the product econ lattice
-- by creating an `LE`_ only when actually producing and marketing

-When the product development is finished

-- most product owners are known by their contributions
-- the `liable capital`_ can be raised by these contributors
-- `liable capital`_ overlaps with outside economy's definition of `equity`_, but we keep the distinction by continuing to use `liable capital`_.

-The `LE`_ takes the responsibility for the product according `limited liability`_.

-.. _`dc`:

-:dc: written

-All product-related information and communication is in the product `repo <#dh>`_.

-- in a **written** form
-- with **URL**

-to

-- spread information
-- link information
-- allow recording of effort

-Communication in other channels are copied/recorded into the repo afterwards, if `relevant <#drelevant>`_ for the product.

-Meetings, if any,
-are enjoyable parties or activities for team building, normally not related and attributed to the product.

 .. _`dproduct`: